 Here at Ampower, we share a passion for improving the world for future generations and believe that remaining well-informed with environmental updates is crucial.
-All of our home energy plans and business gas supply packages are generated from renewable resources, which is just one step towards helping to improve the condition of the environment.
+All of our home energy and gas for business packages are generated from renewable resources, which is just one step towards helping to improve the condition of the environment.

 For more top tips on how you can help towards stopping climate change, take a look at Friends Of The Earth.

-As the planet continues to rise in temperature, hundreds of species around the world are now becoming endangered.
-Their natural habits are changing quicker than ever, which means that they are forced to adapt their lifestyle to their new environment.
+As the planet continues to rise in temperature, the effects of global warming on animals is causing increasing concerns as hundreds of species around the world are now becoming endangered.
+Their natural habitats are changing quicker than ever, which means that they are forced to adapt their lifestyle to their new environment.
 Animals who live in a naturally icy habitat, such as polar bears, are now struggling to find food as their surroundings are melting.
-According to the National Geographic Kids website, the Arctic sea ice is melting at a shocking 9% every decade.
+According to the National Geographic Kids website, the Arctic Sea ice is melting at a shocking 9% every decade.
 Those in warmer habitats, on the other hand, such as orangutans in the rainforest, are also in danger as bushfires increase and trees are cut down for commercial use.
 Earth Day Network has put together an insightful article onto ten animals that you may not realise are, in fact, threatened by the impact of climate change.

-Similar to climate change, pollution is another word that we hear time after time again, yet many are unaware of the dangers that come alongside the growing issue.
+We have all heard the term before, but what is pollution, and how does it affect us?
 Air, water and soil are all now polluted, and each requires millions of years to get back to a neutral, unpolluted state.
 Pollution not only causes a problem now, but if left unsolved, can pose a huge threat to future generations.
-Water will become contaminated and therefore, undrinkable; the polluted air will cause health problems and habits will be destroyed by toxic soil.
+Water will become contaminated and, therefore, undrinkable; the polluted air will cause health problems, and habits will be destroyed by toxic soil.

 Air pollution is the most significant issue that we are facing and is caused, again, by the combustion of fossil fuels.
 Based on research by the World Health Organization (WHO), 80% of people who live in an urban location are exposed to air quality levels that are classed as ‘unfit’ by WHO.

 One of the most effective ways that you can help towards reducing air pollution is to reduce your greenhouse gas emissions through utilising solar panels.
 Solar panels are powered by natural UV rays from the sun, meaning that you will no longer need to burn fossil fuels in return for electricity.
 As partners of Moixa, a nationwide provider of smart energy products, Ampower now provides home solar panels for all clients.
 All solar panels can be paired with a smart battery, which enables clients to store any unused solar energy and use it when they next need power.
-This means that every client can make the most out of their renewable energy and reduce their reliance on the grid, which burn fossil fuels to provide power.
-You can find more information on the benefits of solar panels in our previous article.
+This means that every client can make the most out of their renewable energy and reduce their reliance on the grid.
+To arrange a home electricity plan or business energy package, please feel free to give our customer service team a call.

-You would be surprised how much the disposal of waste can impact the environment and its not just through plastic bottles.
+You would be surprised at the environmental impacts of waste disposal, and it’s not just through plastic bottles.
 Every time that we throw away rubbish, and it is sent to a landfill site, it begins to rot, which fills the surrounding air with methane gas.
-Methane gas is not only highly explosive but it also contributes towards the greenhouse effect.
+Methane gas is not only highly explosive, but it also contributes to the greenhouse effect.
 Similarly to climate change, the greenhouse effect is the process in which the surface of the earth rises in temperature.
 It is caused when gases are emitted into the air and begin to trap energy from the sun.

 Unlike the other environmental issues mentioned in our article, cutting down waste is something that you can start now and will be guaranteed to make an impact.
 Small Footprint Family has put together a fantastic guide to reducing waste in your home, including 37 super easy ways to begin changing your lifestyle and make a difference.

 All of the environmental issues above are problems that we’re more than aware of; however, did you know that we have now reached a level where overpopulation is possible?
+While you may know that the human population is ever-growing, you may be uncertain as to what is overpopulation?
 Based on information published by the United Nations, the population is estimated to reach 9.7 billion by 2050.
 Although this may not sound like a pressing issue, the world can only support around 10 billion people, which means that if the population continues to grow at the rate that it is, we could quickly begin to run out of resources.
-Every year, the population is thought to instead by around 1.13%, which totals to 80 million people.
-This means that we could run out of fresh water, food and natural resources.

 Another issue that comes alongside overpopulation is the impact on global warming.
 The more people that are on the planet, the more power that is required, which means that harmful gases will continue to be released into the air.